nrkn/nz-data/readme.md

 - More years, if I'm working on one I'll commit it as an empty file before starting so you know not to bother.
 - Candidate and electorate seat data for each year
-- Census data (so you can compare how many people 18+ and how many people enrolled etc.)
+- Census data (ie. how many people were 18+ and therefore eligible but didn't enrol)
 - Opinion poll results

 If you want to add some election result data, you can get it from Wikipedia: